-There are many instances where people want to challenge a Family Trust or a Will of a deceased person.
-These can be very difficult times and you will need an experienced Family Trust Lawyer or Estate Litigation Lawyer.
-Here are some areas we can help you.
+There are many instances where people want to challenge a Family Trust or the Will of a deceased person.
+These can be tough times, and you will need an experienced Family Trust Lawyer or Estate Litigation Lawyer.
+Here are some areas we can help you with.

-The Court can require assets that are otherwise owned by a Trust, to be held in Constructive Trust, for a partner where they have contributed to the property and there was a reasonable expectation for them to have an interest in it.
-Speak with us today for advise on possible remedies such as this.
+The Court can require assets otherwise owned by a Trust to be held in Constructive Trust for a partner where they have contributed to the property, and there was a reasonable expectation for them to have an interest in it.
+Speak with us today for advice on possible remedies such as this.

-Trust and Estate litigation involves a range of issues with which we have comprehensive experience.
-These include removal of trustees and challenges against their decisions and ensuring beneficiaries’ rights are recognised.
-Trustees must act in accordance with the Trust deed and in an even handed manner towards the beneficiaries’ interests.
-We are able to represent beneficiaries to ensure these requirements are complied with, as well as advising on claims to remove trustees and executors by the Court, when necessary.
-Such claims are likely when it is evident that removal is necessary for the practical and efficient operation of the Trust.
+Trust and Estate litigation involves a range of issues we have comprehensive experience with.
+These include the removal of trustees and challenges against their decisions and ensuring beneficiaries’ rights are recognised.
+Trustees must act in accordance with the Trust deed and in an even-handed manner towards the beneficiaries’ interests.
+We can represent beneficiaries to ensure these requirements are complied with and advise on claims to remove trustees and executors by the Court, when necessary.
+Such claims are likely when it is evident that removal is needed for the practical and efficient operation of the Trust.